ilenhart/MMM-MultiCountdownModule/README.md

 The timer is a progress bar that increases until the set time.
 Before the time, the bar is green and changes from green, to yellow, to flashing orange as the time approaches.
 After the deadline time, the bar turns red.

 The module has limited integration with MMM-Pages.
-Meaning, if forceShow=true in the configuration, then this module will force MMM-pages to move to the hidden page specified (presumably containing this module) and stop rotating through pages.
+Meaning, if forceShow=true in the configuration, then this module will force MMM-pages to move to the hidden page specified (presumably containing this module) and pause MMM-pages from rotating.
+The assumption here is that in this case, this module is in an MMM-Pages hidden page which is not normally shown.
 Effectively, if forceShow is true, and there is a timer for the current time, this module will stop everything else and just show the MMM-pages page that this module appears on.

 Otherwise, this module acts like any other module.